Academics

 Info For

 We Stand Against Hate has been a campus fixture since 2017.
-Throughout the year, the initiative features lectures, workshops, concerts, programs, and events that reflect our ongoing commitment to elevating dialogue, enhancing understanding and compassion, and celebrating the voices that make up our diverse campus community.
+This ongoing initiative features lectures, workshops, concerts, programs, and events that reflect our enduring commitment to elevating dialogue, enhancing understanding and compassion, and celebrating the voices that make up our diverse campus community.

 Dear Brooklyn College Community,